JLESC/jlesc.github.io/_projects/sdc_detection.md

 ## Results for 2015/2016

-During the previous year we tackled several challenges related to silent corruption.
+During the previous year we tackled several challenges related to silent corruption {% cite BautEtAl2015 %}.
 The first question we answered was related to the use of multiple SDC detectors with different characteristics.
 We designed a strategy that allows users to decide which SDC detector use and at which frequency, having the choice among several SDC detectors with different performance, recall and precision.
-This research was published as a full paper at HiPC2015 and we wrote an extention full of details and new result and submitted to IJHPCA.
+This research was published as a full paper at HiPC2015 {% cite BautEtAl2015b %} and we wrote an extention full of details and new result and submitted to IJHPCA.
 In addition, we investigated how to create SDC detectors based on support vector machines (SVM) and compare them with the state-of-the-art SDC detectors.
 Our evaluation with multiple large-scale HPC applications shows that SVM is a good technique that can learn about the behaviour of the datasets and detect the vast majority of anomalies while imposing a negligible overhead.
 Our technique proforms better than the existent ones in most of the cases.
-We published this results at CCGrid2016.
+We published this results at CCGrid2016 {% cite SubaEtAl2016 %}.

 ## Visits and meetings